Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 *Supported in RepRapFirmware 3.*

 M950 is used to create heaters, fans and GPIO ports and to assign pins to them.
 Each M950 command assigns a pin or pins to a single device.
-So every M950 command must have **exactly one** of the H, F, J, P, S or (for Duet 3 MB6HC only) D parameters.
+So every M950 command must have **exactly one** of the H, F, J, P, S, D (for Duet 3 MB6HC only) or E (in RRF 3.5 and later) parameters.

 If a M950 command has C and/or Q parameters, then the pin allocation and/or frequency will be configured accordingly.
 Otherwise, the current configuration will be reported.